syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Cell-Types/How-to-Create-a-Cell-that-contains-Hypertext-Link-along-with-Different-Formatted-Texts.md

 ---
 layout: post
 title: How to Create Cell Types in Windows Forms GridControl | Syncfusion
-description: Learn here all about how to create a cell that contains hypertext link along with different formatted texts of Syncfusion Windows Forms GridControl control and more.
+description: Learn here all about how to create cell that contains hyperlink along with different formatted texts using Syncfusion Windows Forms GridControl.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# Create cell that contains Hypertext link along with different formatted texts
+# Create cell that contains Hyperlink with different formatted texts

 To create a cell that contains a hypertext link along with different formatted texts ,you will need to handle the derived class called InPlaceRTB, follow the steps that are given below: